 Sending e-mail from cPouta

 Sometimes you need to be able to send e-mail from a cPouta virtual machine.
-Maybe it's notifications when something happens, or registration confirmation e-mails.
+This might be notifications when something happens or registration confirmation e-mails.

 We're now providing a service to do this.
 The service is still in the evaluation stages, and we might make changes to the service based on our experience and any feedback we get.

 To use this service, you need to configure your mail transfer agent (MTA) to use the following SMTP relay server (a.k.a. smarthost):